 - Electrical wiring – Ensure all outlets and light switches function correctly.

-How Do I Conduct a Move-In/Move-Out Inspection?
+How Do I Conduct a Move-In and Move-Out Inspection?

 It’s essential to prepare for an inspection in advance.
-While an inspection is simply a walkthrough, what you find during the inspection determines the costs for repairs and your tenant’s security deposit refund amount.
+While an inspection is simply a walk-through, what you find during the inspection determines the costs for repairs and your tenant’s security deposit refund amount.
 To ensure you perform the inspection adequately, always follow the following steps.

-Create a List
+Create a list

-Before the inspection, create a checklist of items you plan to inspect throughout the property.
+Before the inspection, create a move-in/move out checklist of items you plan to inspect throughout the property.
 A landlord checklist for tenant move-out will help keep you organized, give you a sense of direction throughout the inspection, and ensure you review the property fairly.
-From excessive nail holes to undisposed trash, the list should include all elements that may cause deductions from the security deposit.
-This list should also match the checklist you gave your tenant for their move-in inspection.
-After your tenant documents the preexisting damage to the property, use the move-in/move-out inspection checklist to compare what they noted with your findings.
+Download our free printable rental move-in/move-out checklist for landlords to help you get started.

-Schedule the Inspection
+Schedule the inspection

 While most move-in inspections occur the day the tenant arrives, move-out inspections can occur either on the tenant’s departure day or shortly after.
 To schedule your tenant’s inspection, research local laws to see the timeframe within which you can perform the inspection.
 Then, give your tenant written notice of the upcoming inspection.
 Include this notice in the lease agreement letter for tenants moving into the property.
 Include the notice in the lease termination letter for tenants moving out of the property.
 Once the tenant agrees to a date and time, you can move forward with the inspection.

 There are pros and cons to inspecting with your tenant present.
 Before beginning, decide whether you would like your tenant to accompany you.
-If the tenant:

 Include your tenant in the move-in/move-out inspection process to avoid disputes about unfair charges.
 Assess the property individually if you want to inspect the unit without pressure.